Unidata/awips2/docs/dev/awips-development-environment.md

 # AWIPS Development Environment (ADE)

-Quick instructions on how to download the latest source code and run CAVE from Eclipse.
+Detailed instructions on how to download the latest source code and run CAVE from Eclipse.

-> **Note**: It is important to keep in mind these instructions are intended for a system that is specifically used for developing AWIPS.
-It should not be used in conjunction with installed production versions of AWIPS.
+!!! note  "It is important to keep in mind these instructions are intended for a system that is specifically used for developing AWIPS.
+It should not be used in conjunction with installed production versions of AWIPS."

+!!! note "The following *yum* commands listed in these instructions may need to be run as the *root* user, but the rest of the commands should be run as the local user."

 ## 1. Remove AWIPS Instances

 First, make sure to remove any instances of AWIPS that are already installed, this can potentially cause problems when setting up the development environment.
 Below is an example that had CAVE installed.

-!!! note "The following may need to be run as *root* user."

 Uninstall with yum: